AndreyLugovskoy/cherry-scripts/README.md

 ## TODODODODO

-* Make a list of fail states of processes and
+* Make a list of fail states of processes
 * Make DRUGS a list of executables {vasp,vasp-half,p{w,h}.x, and so on} that users usually
-*
-* PROFIT

 ## SLl_monitor.sh